dondrake/BigDataMaker/README.md

     bigData.writeFile
 ```
 You need to specify the number of partitions (data files), and the number of rows to create per partition.
 Each partition will be created in its own Spark container/thread, so the number of partitions will determine your parallelization.
+The total number of rows created will be `numPartitions * numRows`.

+Then, just call `addColumn()` to add the different columns to the dataset.
+The following column types are supported:

+- `StringConstant` - Same value for every row
+- `RandomLong` - Random Long value, from 0 to specified max value
+- `RandomDouble` Random Double value, from 0 to specified max value
+- `Categorical` - Random String from a provided List of Strings